molel-gt/ssb/README.md

   -h, --help            show this help message and exit --grid_size GRID_SIZE
                         Lx-Ly-Lz
-  --data_dir DATA_DIR   Directory with tria.xdmf and tetr.xmf mesh files.
+  --data_dir DATA_DIR   Directory with tria.xdmf and tetr.xdmf mesh files.
 Output files potential.xdmf and current.xdmf will be saved here
   --voltage [VOLTAGE]   Potential to set at the left current collector.
 Right current collector is set to a potential of 0 --scale_x [SCALE_X]   Value to scale the Lx grid size given to match dimensions of mesh files.
   --scale_y [SCALE_Y]   Value to scale the Ly grid size given to match dimensions of mesh files.